Claire McCardell Fashion Designs: let’s look closely at the art!

 Claire McCardell fashion designs

-and the crisp volume and bulk of the first woven fabric below!
+What a contrast to the crisp volume and bulk of the woven fabric, cut on the BIAS AGAIN, below!

 Claire McCardell fashion designs